-We hope you are aware that Food Safety and Standards Authority (FSSAI) is currently developing a Front-of-Pack Labelling on the unhealthy food products and has decided to include 'Health Star Rating' in the draft regulation as indicated in the minutes of the stakeholders meeting of 15th February, 2022.
+We are aware that Food Safety and Standards Authority (FSSAI) is currently developing a FOPL for the unhealthy food products and has decided to include 'Health Star Rating' in the draft regulation as indicated in the minutes of the stakeholders meeting of 15th February, 2022.

-Being aware that diseases like diabetes, cancers and heart attacks constitute majority of annual deaths in India, and the strong association of ultra-processed unhealthy diet with such diseases, we believe that to minimise the burden of NCDs, the reduction of rising consumption of unhealthy food products is pivotal.
+Being aware that NCDs like diabetes, cancers and heart attacks constitute majority of annual deaths in India, and the strong association of ultra-processed unhealthy diet with such diseases, we believe that to minimise the burden of NCDs, the reduction of rising consumption of unhealthy food products is pivotal.
 The current scientific evidence favours an urgent action on the FOPL front, with an unambiguous preference for warning labels, particularly in setting like India where the literacy levels are sub-optimal.
 The evidence does not support adoption of the Health Star Rating FOPL.

-We would like to submit the following key scientific evidence on these issues as below.
+We would like to submit the following keyscientific evidenceon these issues as below.